 Naura has restrictions for anyone who has traveled through or from Hong Kong, Macau, South Korea, Italy, Iran or China in the 21 days prior to entry.
 There are also restrictions for any travelers who have had direct or indirect interaction with a vessel with a confirmed COVID case.Passengers who have transited through, or have been in mainland China, Hong Kong, Macao, Iran, Italy, Korea, Europe, USA or Asia (except Taiwan) in the past 21 days, will not be allowed to enter Nauru.
 Upon arrival, all passengers are required to spend 14 days in a dedicated quarantine facility.

 The border remains closed except for flights from Wallis and Futuna.
 Regular air travel is limited to residents or pre-approved visitors and repatriation flights.
+Most commercial international flights are banned for another three months.
 Anyone arriving in New Caledonia will need to self-quarantine for 21 days.
 The authorities have lifted most of the domestic restrictions allowing free movement, opening of schools and businesses.

 New Zealand has closed both its air and sea borders.
 The only exceptions to the closure are for New Zealand citizens, permanent residents, close family members of citizens and diplomats.
 Other travelers will need to seek approval by submitting an expression of interest using an online form.
 From 1 August 2020, pre-departure Coronavirus testing will be mandatory for flights with Emirates and Etihad airlines.

-Niger is under a State of Emergency and all international passenger flights have been suspended and all land borders closed.
+Beginning August 1, International passenger flights into and out of Niger have restarted.
+However, all land borders remain closed.
+Arrivals need to present a negative COVID-19 test dated within the past 72 hours.
 All allowed to enter need to self isolate for 14-days.
 Domestic restrictions in place include barring of gatherings of more than 50 and all social venues remain closed.

 The government announced the resumption of domestic flights on July 8 and all airports are expected to open by July 15.
-However, there is no update on the resumption of international travel.
-The nation remains under a 10pm to 4am curfew and face masks are required in public.
+The Government has extended closure of airports for international flights until October The nation remains under a 10pm to 4am curfew and face masks are required in public.
 There is also a ban on gatherings on more than 20 people and recreational facilities remain closed.

 North Korea temporarily closed all its borders to foreign tourists as of January 22 until further notice.
 Borders are closed and tours are suspended.
 There is a lack of detailed information on the status of COVID-19 in the country..

 Norway has opened its borders for leisure travel to and from other Nordic Countries.
 Also, those arriving from EU and Schengen countries who have a work permit in Norway are free to enter.
 Other EU/Schengen citizens that have acceptable levels of infection may also enter.
-Starting July 25, Norway will re-empose a 10-day quarantine for those arriving from Spain.
+Starting August 8, Norway will reimpose a 10-day quarantine for all travelers from France, Switzerland and the Czech Republic.On Saturday 8 August reimpose a 10-day quarantine for all travelers from France, Switzerland and the Czech Republic, due to the rising number of coronavirus cases in those countries.

 Only Oman nationals can enter the country and all international passenger flights are suspended until further notice.
 Foreign nationals will be allowed to depart but Omani citizens will not.
 Some domestic flights have resumed beginning July 1.
 On 21 July the Government of Oman announced a nationwide lockdown to take effect from 25 July.
 To reduce the spread of COVID-19, from 25 July to 8 August, it will not be possible to travel between governorates.

-Beginning May 30, Pakistan lifted its suspension of outbound flights from most airports.
+Pakistan lifted its suspension of outbound flights from most airports.nternational flight operations resumed on 7 August.
 However, inbound international flights are only allowed with the permission of the Government.
 Starting May 16, limited domestic flights operation resumed from Karachi, Quetta, Peshawar and Islamabad.
 The country still has strict restrictions on public gatherings and it is mandatory to wear a face mask in public.
 The borders with Afghanistan, India and Iran remain closed.

 All commercial flights in and out of Palau have been suspended while domestic flights are now operational.
 Only Palau citizens may enter the country but they will have to undergo a comprehensive health screening and mandatory 14-day quarantine upon arrival.
 The President also issued a restriction on the entry of cruise ship unless the captain submits proof that he has not called in any COVID-19 affected area.